messman/ts-webpack-builder/README.md

 - `cd test` to go into the test.
 - Run the tests (see the `test` README)

-There are some times where you may need to delete the `ts-webpack-builder` folder in `node_modules` in `test`, then re-link, but that may have just been because I did something wrong.
+There are some times where you may need to delete the `ts-webpack-builder` folder in `node_modules` in `test`, then re-link, like after you've installed something new.

 This project uses a common `tsconfig.json`.

 Future tasks:
-- Add a test for the application workflow.
-- Add CLI support for the application workflow.
-- Add a test for babel.
+- Add a test for babel config.
-- Once this project is stable, publish it to npm and start using it heavily across all projects.

 ## Babel